 The reason why this is so difficult for many of us to do is we are constantly provided with larger portions than we need.
 This causes us to eat more without even realizing we’ve over-eaten, causing weight gain.

 HOW PORTION CONTROL CAN HELP YOU LOSE WEIGHT

 By portioning out our food and controlling the amounts of food we put into our bodies, we can essentially assume control over how much of our food will be stored as fat.
 And, if we eat at a calorie deficit, which means we eat less than what our body requires each day to function, we can then make our body use stored fat for energy, which causes weight loss.
 The more stored fat your body burns, the more weight you lose, up to a point, which is why we want to make sure we maintain a healthy, balanced diet while we utilize portion control.

 10 PORTION CONTROL TIPS FOR HOW TO GET STARTED

-Don’t worry, this isn’t where I suggest you eat carrot sticks and celery al day to lose weight.
-In fact, I recommend eating portions that make you feel full and satisfied, all the while understanding the food breakdown of what you’re eating.
+Don’t worry, this isn’t where I suggest you eat carrot sticks and celery all day to lose weight.
+In fact, I recommend eating portions that make you feel full and satisfied (no expectation of hunger here!), all the while understanding the food breakdown of what you’re eating.
 To help you, I’ve gathered some portion control tips that helped me when I first started.

 - Read all nutrition labels.
 This is a biggie and will definitely be a big help to understand what’s in your food.
 It’s so important to read the labels to understand serving sizes.
 This doesn’t mean we then go by what the label recommends as a serving, however.
 Instead, we use labels to understand how much of that food we should be eating.
 Not everybody needs the same serving size, so it’s important to consider your daily needs.
 You can read more about what to look out for on your labels in this clean eating guide.